|

 - The benefit of accumulating points

-(ex. airmiles, cash back, etc.).
+(ex. air miles, cash back, etc.).

 - To take advantage of any bonuses or

-benefits that the wireless carrier offer.
+benefits that your wireless carrier offers, which has become more

 (ex.
 Visa,